 Sweetgum trees (Liquidambar styraciflua) look spectacular in fall when their leaves turn brilliant shades of scarlet, yellow, orange, or purple.
 The autumn show continues into late fall and early winter, and these stately shade trees are worth planting just to enjoy this fall color.
 Birds, chipmunks, and squirrels love sweetgum trees, which provide them with food, shelter, and nesting sites.

 What is a Sweetgum Tree?

 Sweet gum tree leaves have five to seven pointed lobes, and their shape will remind you of a star.
-Mature leaves are 4 to 7 inches wide.
+Mature leaves are 4 to 7 inches (10 to 18 cm.) wide.
 Their fall color lasts much longer than most other trees.

 Sweetgum Tree Info

 Although sweetgum trees are often planted as street trees, they have shallow roots that can lift sidewalks and curbs.
 If you plan to plant a sweetgum, keep it at least 10 feet (3 m.) from pavements and foundations to avoid damage.
 The falling gumballs that are a hazard on pavements are another reason to keep them away from sidewalks and driveways.

 Sweetgum trees are considered pioneer trees.
 These are trees that can become invasive in an area because they take root easily from seeds and grow quickly, often excluding all other plants in the area.
 It’s best to plant them in maintained areas where you’ll be cleaning up the seed pods.

 How to Grow Sweetgum Trees